bradfrost/atomic-design/chapter-1.md

 When massive redesigns launch with significant changes to the experience, users get knocked down what Jared Spool calls the [“Magic Escalator of Acquired Knowledge”](http://www.uie.com/articles/magic_escalator/).
 Huge redesigns are a jolt to the system, and newly-frustrated users have to spend a great deal of time and energy relearning the experience in order to slowly climb back up that escalator of acquired knowledge.

-In addition to disorienting users, these monolithic redesigns don’t get to the the organizational root of the problem.
+In addition to disorienting users, these monolithic redesigns don’t get to the organizational root of the problem.
 Without a fundamental change in process, history is bound to repeat itself, and what’s New-And-Shiny™ today becomes Old-And-Crusty™ tomorrow.
 The cycle repeats itself as companies push off minor updates until the next Big Redesign, ultimately paralyzing themselves and frustrating users in the process.

 Thankfully, even massive organizations are taking cues from the smaller, leaner startup world and striving to get things out the door quicker.
 By creating *minimum viable products* and shipping often to iteratively improve the experience, organizations are able to better address user feedback and keep up with the ever-shifting Web landscape.